DanteHealy/Thinking_Hats/README.md

 - [youtube.com for the embedded video of Edward De Bono explaining his perspective on the Six Thinking Hats ](https://www.youtube.com/)

 ## Testing
-The majority of the testing was manual and
+The majority of the testing was manual combined with the appropriate online validation tools outlined below to ensure that my code met the required standards.

 ### Testing methods and systems